Edit Final Screen¶

 To use a default end screen template, press Template and select the one you wish in the displayed menu list.

-In multilanguage packages
+In multilanguage packages¶

 Paquet Builder can create multilanguage packages: they are compiled with several different languages and then automatically translate the texts of their user interface in the more appropriate language at runtime (automatically determined or user-selected).
 The End dialog can display in several languages: for each language you decide to compile into the package, you need normally to write a localized end rich text.
 Use the language list to select the language in which you would like to edit the end text.

-Some important notes about how this wizard dialog works:
+About how this wizard dialog works¶

 If an end text is not available in the language selected by end users at runtime, the package will then use the one that was written for the default language.